bluem-development/bluem-php/README.md

 ### Identity request types explained

-There are several possible IdentityRequests.
+Several possible IdentityRequests exist.
 One or more request types can be accessed simultaneously.
 On a successful response, the details within each type will be returned by the bank for further processing on your side.
 The possibilities are: